Incoming International, Visiting and Erasmus Disabled Students

-Students with disabilities or learning difficulties studying abroad can face additional challenges and may avail of reasonable accommodations and support while studying at Trinity.
-You are encouraged to contact the Disability Service in Trinity in advance of accepting your place so that we can assist you with your plans and advise you on the types of support available.
-Please email all inquiries to email@example.com.
+Disabled students studying abroad can face additional challenges and may avail of reasonable accommodations and support while studying at Trinity.
+You are encouraged to contact the Disability Service in Trinity in advance of accepting your place so that we can assist you with your plans and advise you of the types of support available.
+Please email all inquiries to firstname.lastname@example.org.

 You should apply for reasonable accommodations with the Disability Service as soon as you register for your Trinity course.
-Information on applying for reasonable accommodations can be found here.
-You will need to upload evidence of disability when applying for reasonable accommodations in Trinity.
+Information on applying for reasonable accommodations can be found on our Application for Reasonable Accommodations webpage.
+You will need to upload Evidence of Disability when applying for reasonable accommodations in Trinity.

 - A letter listing your exam accommodations is not sufficient.